jj-tsao/rag-movie-recommender-app/README.md

 Reelix is an AI-native movie and TV recommendation platform that curates personalized suggestions based on mood, theme, and storytelling preferences in natural language.
 Built with a modern full-stack architecture (FastAPI, React/Vite, Tailwind CSS, Supabase), Reelix utilizes advanced retrieval-augmented generation (RAG) pipeline and LLM reasoning to deliver rich, emotionally attuned viewing recommendations.

-At its core, Reelix combines hybrid vector search (dense/semantic + BM25 sparse) using a fine-tuned SentenceTransformer model with real-time intent classification (DistilBERT) and LLM-based reasoning.
+At its core, Reelix combines hybrid vector search (dense/semantic + sparse/BM25) using a fine-tuned SentenceTransformer model with real-time intent classification (DistilBERT) and LLM reasoning.
 The system embeds user queries into semantic and keyword-based representations, retrieves contextually relevant candidates from a vector database (Qdrant), and dynamically crafts markdown-rich recommendations with rationale, ratings, and trailers — streamed live to the frontend.

 From vibe-aware querying and streaming output to reranking by narrative relevance, Reelix blends AI retrieval, ranking, and generation into a seamless cinematic discovery experience.